Easy Ideas for Family Meals and Game Time

 The Importance of Family Meals

 Several years ago I read some research on the importance of families sitting down together (at the table) for family meals.
-I wish I could find the statistics to share with you.
-Although I do not have the exact numbers, I remember that drug use and giving in to peer pressure amongst youth sharply decreased when families shared family meals at the table several times a week.
+Although I do not have the exact numbers, I remember that substance abuse and giving in to peer pressure among youth sharply decreased when families shared family meals at the table several times a week.

-Family meals should be enjoyable for everyone in the family.
+Family mealtimes should be enjoyable for everyone in the family.
 With that being said, here are a few tips and ideas to keep in mind:

-- Keep all table conversations on positive notes.
+- Keep all table conversations on a positive note.
 Do not bring up any problems or trouble at the table.

-- Ask each other about their days.
+- Ask each person about their day.
 Even teenagers tend to open up at mealtimes.

 - You might let each person pick a meal a week or month.